omeka/omeka-s-enduser/docs/modules/hierarchy.md

 ![The items view page settings in the admin side, with the Hierarchy block included.](modulesfiles/hierarchy_resource.png)

-On the Items view page, you can add the "Hierarchy" resource block to any region given by your theme.
+On the Items view page, you can add the "Hierarchy" resource block to any region offered by your theme.
 This will display all the hierarchies that apply to the item.
-If an item is in more than one item set, all of the item sets' hierarchies will be displayed.
+If an item is in more than one item set, all of the item sets' hierarchies will be displayed (according to which hierarchies and which item sets are added to the given site as resources).

 ![The item set view page settings in the admin side, with the Hierarchy block included.](modulesfiles/hierarchy_resource2.png)

-On the Item set view page, you can add the "Hierarchy" resource block to any region given by your theme.
+On the Item set view page, you can add the "Hierarchy" resource block to any region offered by your theme.
 This will display all the hierarchies that apply to the item set.

 !!! note
 	Public display will depend on whether the applicable item sets are added to the site as a resource.
 Note that item sets with visibility set to "private" will not be available to logged-out users; their place in hierarchies will not be linked and their items will not be included in counts.